otrv4/otrv4/architecture-decisions/002-key-management.md

 This allows OTRv4 to support out-of-order resilence and to improve forward secrecy (in the form of per-message forward secrecy).

+As OTRv4 supports, therefore, an out-of-order network model, message keys should be stored for a reasonable amount of time.
+This is done in order to allow decryption of skipped messages.
+Implementers should, nevertheless, be careful around the storage of message keys as attackers can try to cause denial-of-service (by storing large amounts of message keys), or to try to capture and retroactively decrypt messages.

-We decided that only the receiver will reveal MAC keys on the first message sent of every ratchet.
+We decided that only the receiver will reveal MAC keys on the first message sent of every ratchet (even the MAC keys from stored messages keys).
+When the session is expired or when stored message keys are deleted, their corresponding MAC keys are placed in the `old_mac_keys` list so they can be later revealed.

 ### Consequences

 This heavily changes how data was exchanged on previous versions.

-We achieve improved forward secrecy, but key management and ratcheting processes become complex because of the many types of keys involved.
+We achieve improved forward secrecy, but key management and ratcheting processes become somewhat complex because of the many types of keys involved.

+As a consequence of allowing an out-of-order network model, fragmentation differs from previous versions.

 ### References